elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Promise.resolve() method returns a Promise object that gets resolved with a given value.
-If the value is a promise, that promise gets returned; if the value is a `thenable` (i.e. has a "then" method), the returned promise will "follow" that `thenable`, adopting its eventual state; otherwise, the returned promise gets fulfilled with the value.
+  <div><strong>Interview Response:</strong> The Promise.resolve() method returns a Promise object that resolves with a given value.
+If the value is a promise, that promise returns; if the value is a `thenable` (i.e. has a "then" method), the returned promise will "follow" that `thenable`, adopting its eventual state; otherwise, the returned promise fulfills with the value.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />